<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 A credit management system offers a way to reduce the risk of credit accounts within a company.
 It's a simple way to keep track of incoming and outstanding payments, offering credit and credit accounts.

-While this can be done manually (and has been for many years), it is beneficial to a company to turn to an automated system in the digital age.
+While the customer credit management process can be done manually (and has been for many years), it is beneficial to a company to turn to an automated system in the digital age.
 This frees up employees to dedicate time to other areas and can save a business time and money.
+Whether you offer credit on a business to business scale or only provide customer credit to individuals, digitizing your systems can improve your business's cash flow and streamline the credit management process.

 Credit management software